homuler/MediaPipeUnityPlugin/README.md

 ```

 You may want to edit BUILD file before building so as to only include necessary calculators to reduce the library size.
-For more information, please see the README of each scenes and the [BUILD file](https://github.com/homuler/MediapipeUnityPlugin/blob/master/C/mediapipe_api/BUILD).
+For more information, please see the [BUILD file](https://github.com/homuler/MediapipeUnityPlugin/blob/master/C/mediapipe_api/BUILD).

 ### Models
 The models used in example scenes are copied under `Assets/Mediapipe/SDK/Models` by running `make install`.